 From left to right: Bill Spokesperson Edward James Olmos, Senate President Pro Tempore Kevin De Leon, Executive Director Alison De Lucca, and Bodie Olmos

-Spotlight on SB 1425
+Throwback Spotlight: SB 1425

 In 2013-14, our Executive Director Alison De Lucca participated in the Women’s Foundation’s Women’s Policy Institute.
 That same year, SoCal CAN co-sponsored our first bill – SB 1425 (Block) – with the Campaign for College Opportunity.
 The bill would have placed a degree tracking system in all of California’s Community Colleges.
 While the bill was held in committee, the experience has positioned SoCal CAN as an advocacy player at the state level and has prepared SoCal CAN to broaden our institutional advocacy efforts.